 Flinders University offers many courses in a variety of areas and the entry requirements for these courses vary.

 You can qualify for entry to undergraduate courses through:

 - Year 12 qualifications (South Australian Certificate of Education (SACE), International Baccalaureate, and interstate equivalents) – the majority of year 12 applicants enter university via the traditional competitive entry method.
 Flinders University offers guaranteed entry for most courses to applicants competing on year 12 qualifications with an Australian Tertiary Admission Rank (ATAR) equal to or above the nominated ATAR and who meet all course prerequisites.
-More information about guaranteed entry including the courses to which it applies can be found on the University's website.
+More information about guaranteed entry including the courses to which it applies can be found on University's website.
 The University may, at its discretion, also consider year 12 applicants based on their performance in specific SACE subject(s) or equivalent, if all course prerequisites are met.